WE INTERRUPT THIS BROADCAST TO BRING YOU: “The Moondog Coronation Ball”

 While his desperate desire to succeed in radio was genuine, as was his later love of rock ‘n’ roll itself, he didn’t seem to care much how he achieved his goals.
 Announcer, sportscaster, disc jockey… which role he was in didn’t matter, what he cared about was rising to the top and becoming a big shot in the process.

-Music gave him the first encounter with mini-celebrity as his “Record Request” show in Akron circa 1949 became the most popular show in town.
-But when he didn’t get the raise he was seeking he left, running afoul of the courts for violating his contract by trying to take a job at the station right across the street and as a result Freed spent a year in exile hosting re-runs of B-movies on afternoon television in Cleveland while biding his time.
+Music gave him the first encounter with mini-celebrity as his “Record Request” program in Akron circa 1949 briefly became the most popular show in town.
+But, already proving he was thinking primarily of his own status, when he didn’t get the raise he was seeking he up and left, running afoul of the courts for violating his contract by trying to take a job at the station right across the street and as a result Freed spent a year in exile hosting re-runs of B-movies on afternoon television in Cleveland while biding his time until he was free to take another radio job.

-Freed’s new drinking buddy, Leo Mintz, owned the Record Rendezvous store which was a sponsor on radio station WJW and through him Freed got a job hosting a classical music show, ironically his first musical love.
+Drowning his bitterness in the bar each night, Freed’s new drinking buddy, Leo Mintz, happened to own the Record Rendezvous store which was a sponsor on radio station WJW and it was through him Freed got a job hosting a classical music show, ironically his first musical love and a long ways from the music he’d soon come to embody to the nation at large.

-The story that Freed later pushed at every turn centered around Mintz inviting him to his store in April 1951 to show his friend the shocking sight of tons of white kids buying black records leading Freed to have a musical awakening.
+The story that Freed later pushed at every turn centered around Mintz inviting him to his store in April 1951 to show the disc-jockey the shocking sight of tons of white kids buying black records, which is what Freed later claimed resulted in him having a sudden musical awakening.

-The tale was pure fiction, nothing but a revisionist story to give Freed himself credit for “deciding” to start playing rock ‘n’ roll on the air while making sure to credit Caucasians as being the driving force in the music’s popularity.
-The truth is the store had a large black customer base and Mintz wasn’t going to be able to profit much by having Alan push Wagner’s Ring Cycle on the air to white listeners who didn’t frequent his establishment.
+The tale was pure fiction, nothing but a revisionist story to give Freed himself credit for “deciding” to start playing rock ‘n’ roll on the air while making sure to credit Caucasians as being the driving force in the music’s popularity, since that was the bigger market that later gave him such commercial power on the air.
+The truth is far more mundane, as the actually store had a large black customer base and Mintz wasn’t going to be able to profit much by having Alan push Wagner’s Ring Cycle on the air to white listeners who didn’t frequent his establishment.

-So Mintz talked Freed into changing his show to play nothing but black rock ‘n’ roll, with the store’s sales figures forming the basis of the initial playlist, thereby enabling Mintz to reach his customer base on a show dedicated to the music they were buying.
-Since his store was already sponsoring the late night show, hours that got low ratings and generated little ad revenue anyway, WJW had little reason to object… all money was green after all.
+So Mintz talked Freed into changing his show to play nothing but black rock ‘n’ roll, with the store’s sales figures forming the basis of the initial playlist, thereby enabling Mintz to reach his customer base on a show dedicated to the music they were already buying.
+Since his store was sponsoring the late night show, traditionally hours that got low ratings and generated little ad revenue anyway, WJW had little reason to object to the change in format… all money was green after all.

 Thus on July 11, 1951 Freed took to the air playing The Moondog Symphony by New York street musician Louis Hardin, while talking back to the record as if the howling dog on the recording was actually there in the studio with him as he scolded it and told him to quiet down or he’d wake the neighbors.

-With that he cued up Todd Rhodes’ 1947 moody rock instrumental Blues For The Red Boy as his new show’s theme and promptly re-launched his career.
+With that off-beat intro setting the stage for what was to come, he cued up Todd Rhodes’ 1947 moody rock instrumental Blues For The Red Boy as his new show’s theme and promptly re-launched his career… and slowly began to build his legend.

 The Moondog House